DataTalksClub/data-engineering-zoomcamp/04-analytics-engineering/README.md

    ![](../images/dbt-add-core-dim-zones.png)

 5. copy+paste the contents of the lookup table in the raw data file from [DTC repo taxi_zone_lookup.csv](04-analytics-engineering/taxi_rides_ny/seeds/taxi_zone_lookup.csv) and save it into the path `/taxi_rides_ny/seeds/taxi_zone_lookup.csv`
+    - this is the simplest and quickest way as our csv file is pretty small (only 265 records)
     -  perform a `Build` while in the csv tab, and you should be able to refresh your dataset in BQ and the seed lookup file would appear there
     -  need to edit and add exclusion `!seeds/taxi_zone_lookup.csv` to the `.gitignore` file so this .csv file would be tracked by version control, else the Nightly scheduled runs would fail

 6. we next create the `fact_trips.sql` under `core` folder, contents is at [DTC repo fact_trips.sql](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/taxi_rides_ny/models/core/fact_trips.sql)

     ![](../images/dbt-add-core-fact-trips.png)